Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 - Particularly for sao paulo city average price value is 107.5
 - Average payment value in sao paulo city is 135.8

-## 7. Relationship between Orders and Review scores
+## 7. Find the relationship between Orders and Review scores

 **Objective:** Analyze how product review scores (ranging from 1 to 5) correlate with order volume.